David-Lor/Docker-Python-Git-App/README.md

 ## Changelog

+- 0.2.1
+    - Multi-arch support in Github Workflow
 - 0.1.1
     - Upload to DockerHub from Github Workflow
     - Fix cmd in Dockerfile, change from `bash` to `sh` (Alpine compatibility)